Yahoo CEO Marissa Mayer parries activist investor attacks

-SAN FRANCISCO Yahoo Inc's CEO is trying to steer investor focus away from the tech company's stagnant revenue and towards achievements and growth prospects that have been flying below the radar.
+SAN FRANCISCO Oct 21 Yahoo Inc's CEO is trying to steer investor focus away from the tech company's stagnant revenue and toward achievements and growth prospects that have been flying below the radar.

 Chief Executive Marissa Mayer spent much of Tuesday's earnings call highlighting improvements in Yahoo's mobile business, the benefits from acquisitions and billions of dollars in buybacks.